 The Navajo Mine StoryMap features the Navajo Mine situated in the northwestern corner of New Mexico.
 The Navajo Mine has been producing coal for over 60 years and provides energy to hundreds of thousands of homes across the American Southwest.
 The Navajo Mine is owned and operated by the Navajo Transitional Energy Company, LLC whose sole shareholder is the Navajo Nation.

 The StoryMap provides an overview of the mine’s origin prior to the Surface Mining Control and Reclamation Act of 1977 through its current status.
-It uses various geospatial features to illustrate its geographical location and extent, active coal mining operations and reclamation, as well as historic and current visual comparisons.
+It uses various geospatial features to illustrate its geographical location and extent, active coal mining operations and reclamation, as well as historical and current visual comparisons.

 One of the features is a time-lapse video that uses PlanetScope scenes to show the growth of the Dixon Coal Pit as active mining progresses south and east over the span of 8 years.

-(INSIERT FIGURE 1)

 The StoryMap has an integrated web scene that allows viewers to explore the mine site in 3 dimensions.
 The main view features an orthorectified 2024 Maxar image.
 The image is draped over a digital surface elevation model that was generated from that collect.
 Users can zoom in/out, rotate, and tilt the view.
 They can also click on the feature points on the scene to view the corresponding geotagged photos that were taken on-site along with a brief description of the site.

-(INSERT FIGURE 2)

-The StoryMaps have proved to be successful as additional OSMRE mine team leaders have asked the GIS team to create more for their respective mines.
+Additional OSMRE mine team leaders have asked the GIS team to create more StoryMaps for their respective mines.
 Below is the link to the Navajo Mine StoryMap.

 Sensor Type: Multispectral (approx. 4-12 bands);